Along the tracks of Cobb and Co. - The Great Northern Road (Tenterfield to Warwick)

 Edition 2 ...
 152 pages ...
 170+ historical photos

-Follow the journey of coaching, the delivery of Her Majesty’s mail, and the development of the 'iron horse’ as you journey along The Great Northern Road, the track from Sydney to Brisbane.
-On this journey, climb aboard the box seat and be entertained by the ‘whip’ (driver)—skilled and courageous—as you take a longer stop in and around Tenterfield ... where coaches were frequently ‘bailed up’ and robbed by bushrangers.
+Venture on a journey through the era of coaching, the delivery of Her Majesty's mail, and the advent of the 'iron horse' as you traverse The Great Northern Road, the route from Sydney to Brisbane.
+Delight in the company of the skilled and brave 'whip' (driver) as you make an extended stop in and around Tenterfield, where coaches were often 'bailed up' and robbed by bushrangers.

-Cobb and Co. “a romance almost as old as Queensland itself, the romance of the famous coaching days of Australia … the hardy men who kept the roads open … brave men and horses that made the bush ring with the rattle, trot, trot, clicketty clack of iron-shod wheel and hoof.”
+Included are tales of adventure, gold rushes, bushrangers, brave pioneers, drought, death, and flood.
+Cobb and Co. represent "a romance almost as old as Queensland itself, the romance of the famous coaching days of Australia—brave men and horses that made the bush ring with the rattle, trot, trot, clicketty clack of iron-shod wheel and hoof."

-Follow the journey of coaching, the delivery of Her Majesty’s mail, and the development of the 'iron horse’ as you journey along The Great Northern Road, the track from Sydney to Brisbane.
-On this journey, climb aboard the box seat and be entertained by the ‘whip’ (driver)—skilled and courageous—as you take a longer stop in and around Tenterfield ... where coaches were frequently ‘bailed up’ and robbed by bushrangers.
+Venture on a journey through the era of coaching, the delivery of Her Majesty's mail, and the advent of the 'iron horse' as you traverse The Great Northern Road, the route from Sydney to Brisbane.
+Delight in the company of the skilled and brave 'whip' (driver) as you make an extended stop in and around Tenterfield, where coaches were often 'bailed up' and robbed by bushrangers.

-Cobb and Co. “a romance almost as old as Queensland itself, the romance of the famous coaching days of Australia … the hardy men who kept the roads open … brave men and horses that made the bush ring with the rattle, trot, trot, clicketty clack of iron-shod wheel and hoof.”
+Included are tales of adventure, gold rushes, bushrangers, brave pioneers, drought, death, and flood.
+Cobb and Co. represent "a romance almost as old as Queensland itself, the romance of the famous coaching days of Australia—brave men and horses that made the bush ring with the rattle, trot, trot, clicketty clack of iron-shod wheel and hoof."